Weighing stars from birth to death: mass determination methods across the HRD

 Intermediate-mass stars are known to lose significant fractions of their initial mass during the Asymptotic Giant Branch (AGB) phase by dust-driven winds.
-A determination of the mass of White Dwarfs (WD) in relation to the initial mass (initial-final mass relation; IFMR) they had, accessible for example in stellar clusters or binary systems, allows to determine at least the integrated mass loss across the evolution \citep{salarisIFMR:2009}.
+A determination of the mass of White Dwarfs (WD) in relation to their initial mass (initial-final mass relation; IFMR) is accessible, for example, in stellar clusters or binary systems.
+This facilitates the determination of at least the integrated mass loss across the evolution \citep{salarisIFMR:2009}.
 This is also the case for the high-precision masses derived from asteroseismology of pulsating white dwarfs \citep{hermes:2017}.
 Unravelling the relation between the birth mass, the remnant WD mass, and the stellar wind of AGB stars is crucial for the understanding of the chemical evolution of galaxies.

 Similarly, the mass of observed high-mass stars in relation to their brightness and therefore to their initial mass yields valuable information about the effectiveness of radiation-driven stellar winds and of the chemical yields that such winds deliver to the surroundings.
 For birth masses above $\sim\!15\,\msun$, radiation-driven winds are effective throughout the entire lifetime of the star, leading yet again to a natural distinction in terms of mass as far as efficiency in metal provision to the interstellar medium is concerned.